Basis Scaling and Double Pruning for Efficient Inference in Network-Based Transfer Learning: Related Work

-\textbf{Pruning and Matrix Factorization.} Matrix factorization techniques such as SVD and principal component analysis (PCA) have been applied to deep learning.
-A convolutional weight matrix or a feature tensor can be factorized into a specified canonical form to reveal properties that cannot be observed in the original space.
-This transformation also enables special operations that lead to higher computational efficiency or accuracy.
-In \cite{Conference:Denton:NIPS2014,Conference:Jaderberg:BMVC2014,Journal:Zhang:PAMI2015:Accelerating}, pre-trained convolutional filters were approximated by low-rank basis vectors to reduce inference time, which can be viewed as low-rank matrix approximations by SVD.
+\textbf{Pruning and Matrix Factorization.} Matrix factorization techniques such as SVD and principal component analysis (PCA) have been applied to deep learning to reveal properties that cannot be observed in the original space.
 In \cite{Workshop:Yang:CVPRWorkshops2020}, without pre-training, the weight matrices were factorized by SVD.
 SVD training was then performed on the decomposed weights with orthogonality regularization and sparsity-inducing regularizers, and the resulting network was pruned by the singular values and fine-tuned.
 In \cite{Journal:Garg:Access2020}, PCA was applied on the feature maps to analyze the network structure for the optimal layer-wise widths and number of layers, and the resulting structure was then trained from scratch.
-In \cite{Conference:Lin:CVPR2020}, SVD was used to obtain the ranks of feature maps.
-Filters with lower ranks were pruned before fine-tuning.
+In \cite{Conference:Lin:CVPR2020}, SVD was used to obtain the ranks of feature maps and filters with lower ranks were pruned.
+In \cite{Journal:Zhang:AI2022:group}, kernel-PCA was used to cluster the filters in a layer into groups, and pruning was applied in each group to replace regular convolution by grouped convolution.

-\textbf{Relation to Our Work.} Similar to most frameworks, channel pruning is used in our work.
-Nevertheless, as our goal is efficient transfer learning from one dataset to another potentially much smaller dataset, we try to minimize the number of trainable parameters during importance estimation and fine-tuning.
-To this end, we adopt the use of scaling factors which allow us to perform filter-based fine-tuning which requires much fewer trainable parameters.
-Furthermore, inspired by \cite{Conference:Kornblith:MLR2019,Conference:Raghu:NIPS2017}, we found that pruning linearly independent filters obtained by SVD can be more effective.
-Therefore, we combine these advantages by proposing basis vectors rescaling and pruning, and present a double pruning framework for improving pruning ratios.
-Note that although SVD was also used in \cite{Workshop:Yang:CVPRWorkshops2020} for weight factorization, their goal was to train a model from scratch and thus orthogonality regularization was necessary.
-In contrast, the basis vectors are non-trainable in our framework thus the orthogonality is naturally preserved.